jame-sparker/langtons_ant_js/README.md

 ### Bookmarklet
 1. Copy the code from `langtons_ant_min.js`.
 The file contains all code except for preceding `j`.
-2. Open your favourite page with your browser and scroll to any part of the page.
+2. Open your favourite page on your browser and scroll to any part of the page.
 3. In your address bar at the top, delete the current address, type in `j`, and paste the content of the file that you have just copied.
 4. Press enter.